 Mild cases of craniosynostosis may not need treatment.
-Your doctor may recommend a specially molded helmet to help reshape your baby's head if the cranial sutures are open and the head shape is abnormal.
+Your health care provider may recommend a specially molded helmet to help reshape your baby's head if the cranial sutures are open and the head is misshapen.
 In this situation, the molded helmet can assist your baby's brain growth and correct the shape of the skull.

 A team that includes a specialist in surgery of the head and face (craniofacial surgeon) and a specialist in brain surgery (neurosurgeon) generally performs the procedure.
 Surgery can be done by endoscopic or open surgery.
 Both types of procedures generally produce very good cosmetic results with low risk of complications.

 - Endoscopic surgery.
 This minimally invasive surgery may be considered for babies up to age 6 months.
 Surgery done early is preferred.
 Using a lighted tube and camera (endoscope) inserted through small scalp cuts (incisions), the surgeon removes the affected suture to allow the baby's brain to grow properly.
 Compared with an open procedure, endoscopic surgery has a smaller incision, typically involves only a one-night hospital stay and usually does not require a blood transfusion.

 - Open surgery.
 Generally, open surgery is done for babies older than 6 months.
 The surgeon makes an incision in the scalp and cranial bones, then reshapes the affected portion of the skull.
 The skull position is held in place with plates and screws that are absorbable.
 Open surgery typically involves a hospital stay of three or four days, and a blood transfusion is usually necessary.
 It's generally a one-time procedure, but in complex cases, multiple open surgeries are often required to correct the baby's head shape.